 - Find message boards or chat rooms online.
 Discuss with your doctor the information you get from these sources.
 Some are accurate; some are not.

 - Find a hotline by looking online under "AIDS, HIV Educational Referral and Support Services" or "Social Service Organizations."
 A person at the hotline can give you practical advice or emotional support over the phone.
 They can also refer you to local HIV and AIDS self-help organizations.

 You don’t have to share your HIV diagnosis with everyone.
 But some people may have a legal right to know.
 You may want to tell others voluntarily.

 - Needle sharers.
-Twelve states require you to disclose your HIV to anyone who shares your needle to inject drugs.
+Three states require you to disclose your HIV to anyone who shares your needle to inject drugs.